"Streets of Kazimierz":

 Choose your contribution amount

-will also be donating to the Jewish Community of Krakow.
+With your contribution, you will also be donating to Krakow's Jewish Community campaign in support of Ukrainian refugees in Poland.